SLINGhub/lancer/README.md

 ## How It Works

-We try to categorise dilution curves based on the results of three parameters.
+We try to categorise curves based on the results of three parameters.

 - Pearson Correlation Coefficient ( $R$ )
 - Percent Residual Accuracy ( $PRA$ )